 The property was fully furnished at the time of our inspection and the services were not tested.

-No access was obtained to sub-floor areas.

-No access was obtained to any roof void/ roof eaves areas.

 A restricted inspection was possible only of the roof and chimneys from ground level.

-Due to fitted floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+No inspection of the flat roof sections was afforded due to access restrictions.
+Due to areas of fitted floor coverings no detailed inspection was possible of the entirety of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

-Restricted inspection in cupboards due to storage items.
+Restricted inspection in cupboards due to stored items.
+No access was obtained into any roof void/roof eaves areas due to a padlocked access hatch.
+Our external inspection was carried out from ground level only.
+Our inspection was restricted to the exposed and accessible surface fabric.